makrai/notes/liu1908-summarization.md

     * split these into 100,834/9,706 training/test examples, based on the date of publication (test from January 1, 2007) We used 4,000 examples from the training as validation set.
 We also followed their
-    * filtering procedure, documents with summaries less than 50 words were
+    * filtering documents with summaries less than 50 words
-    * filtered test set (NYT50) includes 3,452 examples.
-Sentences were split
+    * filtered test set (NYT50) includes 3,452 examples
     * Input documents were truncated to 800 tokens
 * XSum contains 226,711 news articles accompanied with a one-sentence summary,
   * splits of Narayan+ (2018a) for training, validation, and testing and followed the pre-processing introduced in their work
     * Input documents were truncated to 512 tokens
 * Table 1
-  * statistics on the three datasets, Table 1 also reports the
+  * statistics on the three datasets
   * proportion of novel bi-grams in gold summaries as a measure of their abstrac
 * We would expect models with extractive biases to perform better on datasets with (mostly) extractive summaries, and abstractive models to perform more